heyannag/Project_1_Group_4/README.md

 Obtain dataset and collaborate within our group to answer a set of self-drafted questions by utilizing Pandas dataframes and visualizations through MatPlotLib.
   * Jupyter Notebook Files located in repository
       * Cleaned Data.ipynb, Group Project-(FINAL).ipynb
+  * Below you will find each individual's question, visualizations and the conclusions of the questions/findings.

 # Used Nissan Car Listings Analysis